DarienLibrary/website_content/content/_finished/faq/faq.md

 <div class="panel-body">

 #### Can I have food and drinks in the Library?
 Yes!
 We even have a cafe on the Main Level for your convenience.
-The only room where food or drinks is not permitted is in the Digital Media Lab on the Lower Level.
+The only rooms where food and drinks are not permitted are the Digital Media Lab on the Lower Level and the Storytime Room.
 <br />
 <br />